g-mudit/ISIC-2024---Skin-Cancer-Detection-with-3D-TBP/README.md

 # Objective

-Differentiating benign from malignant cases.
-For each image (isic_id) you are assigning the probability (target) ranging [0, 1] that the case is malignant.
+Differentiate benign from malignant cases.
+For each image (isic_id) assign the probability (target) ranging [0, 1] that the case is malignant.

 # Evaluation